rdwz/astro-design/README.md

 />
 ```

-### Adding Astro fonts (important!)

-After you've imported Astro, you still need to add our fonts to your project manually.
-You can get the updated font links either in the [Typography page](https://astro.magnetis.com.br/typography) or inside the project folder in `public/docz.html`.

 ## Using Astro

 Ready to start coding with Astro?
 Follow the instructions in the docs ([astro.magnetis.com.br](https://astro.magnetis.com.br/)) to learn how to use our components.
 You'll also see how to apply attribute modifiers (such as classes) to your HTML elements and React components.